Last updated/Reviewed on June 27, 2025

-There is a proposal is to create a construction and demolition transfer dump station in the Douglas Park neighborhood of Pleasantville, NJ in Atlantic County.
-It will accept up to 500 tons of debris a day.
+There was a proposal is to create a construction and demolition transfer dump station in the Douglas Park neighborhood of Pleasantville, NJ in Atlantic County.
+It would have accepted up to 500 tons of debris a day.
 Demolition debris is currently handled at the huge 347-acre ACUA (Atlantic County Utilities Authority) campus.
-We are concerned by the environmental threat that this poses to nearby residents, which have already been identified by the NJDEP as living in an ‘Overburdened Community’.
-The stakes are too great to hand this service off to a profit-oriented private company.
+PPA was concerned by the environmental threat that this posed to nearby residents, which have already been identified by the NJDEP as living in an ‘Overburdened Community’.
+The stakes were too great to hand this service off to a profit-oriented private company.

 THE ISSUES